skyvers/skyve-dev-guide/chapters/concepts.md

 Skyve provides flagging and tagging features for all lists.

-Flags are small amounts of rich-text attached to a data row – displayed as tool-tip comments when the document instance is browsed.
+Flags are small amounts of rich-text attached to a data row - displayed as tool-tip comments when the document instance is browsed.

-Unlike basic multi-select capability in many applications, Skyve’s Tag capability allows users to save the collection of rows and name that collection for later recall.
+Unlike basic multi-select capability in many applications, Skyve's Tag capability allows users to save the collection of rows and name that collection for later recall.

 Tags are named collections of rows within a specific user context.
 Tagging rows provides users with the ability to create and work with their own groups of records for specific purposes.
-Tags are heterogeneous – meaning that a single tag can include different document types, e.g. a user can create a tag which holds a collection of both Contacts and Timesheets.
+Tags are heterogeneous - meaning that a single tag can include different document types, e.g. a user can create a tag which holds a collection of both Contacts and Timesheets.